 Tip #10: Common Sense and Courtesy Should Prevail

 As with any liens, a little knowledge and a lot of common sense and courtesy go a long way in this area of law.
-Innovative legal theories and arguments can take you part of the way, but some of my best results in lien negotiations came because I built rapport with the lien claimant, and appealed to their common sense.
+Innovative legal theories and arguments can take you part of the way, but building rapport with the lien claimant, and appealing to their common sense is just as important.
 Generally, people recognize that getting paid something now is much better than risking it all and ending up with nothing.

 For further discussion on liens, please see: